vaskoGut/Learning/README.md

 //////

+ # GATSBY.JS
 ________________________________________________________________________________________________________________________________

  1. ### gatsby-framework

  Gatsby.js is framework - used to generate static pages during build.
 Main feautres of gatsby.js: - it's based on React.js - it used Graphql to plull data nad structure it.

+ # REACT-QUERY

+ # GIT, DEPLOYMENT, PIPELINES
+ 1. ### continuos-deployment
+ Continuos deployment - software development practice where code changes are automatically deployed to a production envrionment after passing predefined testing and qualisty assurance stages.
+It helps to reduce manual intervention and to ensure new code (feats, fixes etc) are delivered to users as quickly as possible.
+You can configure it in netlify for example.

+___________

 ________________________________________________________________________________________________________________________________